alexpeter-pen/MusicL/Note.md

   ![image](https://github.com/alexpeter-pen/MusicL/assets/118837759/07db6909-38b0-4f54-bdde-8ebc0e72d097)

-  Spaces are added for clarification, the notation should work even when they are removed.
-Notice that the second g has no accident, it is inherited.
+Spaces are here added for clarification, the notation should generaly work even when they are removed.
+Anyway missing spaces suggest groupin and used space suggests separation.
+Notice that the second g has no accident, it is inherited, and this is one of the rules that is adopted from the standard notation.

   d4:l e: d:

   Inherited attributes are clarified by empty : \
-  **l** in d4:**l** means legato here and these three tones have the same duration of a quarter and are connected.
+  **l** in d4:**l** means (for example) legato here and these three tones have the same duration of a quarter and are connected.
 In standard notation that would be

   ![image](https://github.com/alexpeter-pen/MusicL/assets/118837759/487ad4ec-1e14-4121-a893-fe7fe055e107)